 If you have been hurt on the job you have a lot of questions about workers compensation insurance coverage.
-We are operating in Kansas under a new workers compensation and there is a lot of mis-information about the meaning of the new law.
-Get the facts rather than depend on hearsay or check out for free what the insurance company is tell you.
+We are operating in Kansas under a new workers compensation law and there is a lot of mis-information about the meaning of the new law.
+Get the facts rather than depend on hearsay or check out for free what the insurance company is telling you.
 Give us a call.
+(785) 370-0001 or in the Kansas City area (913) 228-1440.

 Hearings to be held within 3 years